-Amid the current environment of persistently low interest rates, we are revising the projected return of our Syfe Cash+ portfolio from 1.75% to 1.5% p.a. for the second quarter.
+Amid the current environment of persistently low interest rates, we are revising the projected return of our Syfe Cash+ portfolio from 1.75% to 1.5% p.a. for the second quarter of 2021.

 Since its launch on 7 January 2021, our Cash+ portfolio has delivered actual net returns higher than originally projected.
 Our annualised return since launch was 2.18%, while our projected return at launch was 1.75% p.a.